jweiland-net/form_tools/README.md

 ## 1 Features

 * It contains a form finisher to store all form fields as XML structure in DB
+* It contains a form element to set up a GDPR link in your form (works with the form editor)

 ## 2 Usage